 Trip to Yunnan: China’s most remote province stands out for its diversity and varied landscapes

-If you’re thinking of taking a trip through these lands, you can also take a look at our two-week Yunnan Route.
+If you’re thinking of taking a trip through these lands, you can also take a look at our two-week organized trip to Yunnan.
 But beware, many of those who come here later don’t want to leave, so… You’re warned!

 Trip to Yunnan: Essential places

 The capital of Yunnan province is known as “The Spring City” for its good climate.
 It is estimated to have about 6 million inhabitants and is at an altitude of 1890 meters above sea level.
 In Kunming it is recommended to visit:

 - Temple of Yuantong; the largest Buddhist temple in the city dating from the eighth century.
 Chinese characters: 圆通寺

 - Green Lake; lake in the center of the city where locals come to stroll and dance.
 In winter, hundreds of Siberian seagulls migrate to the lake and it becomes an ideal place to take photos. 翠湖 (Cuihu).
 (Video about Green Lake)